 The University of Alberta Libraries (UAL) is Canada's second largest research library, with a print and electronic collection exceeding 5.1 million titles and over 9.1 million volumes.
-Last year, library staff responded to over 116,000 research questions and taught over 600 classes to more than 21,000 students, faculty, staff, and community members.

 UAL is comprised of ten libraries, spanning three campuses, housing physical collections in all disciplines of study at the university.
+The library locations are visited and used by 3 million people in a year.